troyth/mythOS/README.md

 <div align="center">
-<h1>MYTH.OS</h1>
+<h1>mythOS</h1>

-**MYTH.OS is an open source framework for building dual core stateful agentic systems that implement the LLM OS schema.** LLM OS is Andrej Karpathy's concept of an operating system that uses an LLM as the CPU.
-It does so by implementing the various elements of a traditional operating system, such as memory, state, and i/o, as complements to the LLM.
-MYTH.OS is a fork of the **Letta** framework that extends it with a parallel processing dual core approach.
+**mythOS is an open source framework for building dual core stateful agentic systems that implement the LLM OS schema.** LLM OS is Andrej Karpathy's concept of an operating system that uses an LLM as the CPU.
+It does so by implementing the various elements of a traditional operating system, such as memory, state, and i/o, as complements to the LLM. mythOS is a fork of the **Letta** framework that extends it with a parallel processing dual core approach.
 </div>

 > [!NOTE]